Minagoroshi/LuvFramework/README.md

 Please make sure to follow our [Guidelines](CONTRIBUTING.md)

 I have a VERY busy lifestyle with a fulltime job, and college.
-Any help at all would be very appreciated, if you would like to be part of the team and become a collaborator please message me on discord 'tawp#0001' depending on the ammount of effort put in I may even offer payment, but don't expect a job out of it.
+Any help at all would be very appreciated, if you would like to be part of the team and become a collaborator please message me on discord `tawp#0001` depending on the amount of effort put in I may even offer payment, but don't expect a job out of it.